genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/02_web-training-day2.md

 ### Adding a simple Orders data grid
 In the template file, let's add the Genesis [data source](/front-end/web-components/grids/ag-grid/ag-genesis-datasource/) pointing to the `ALL_ORDERS` resource and wrap it in [ag-grid](/front-end/web-components/grids/ag-grid/ag-grid-intro/).

+Add this code to the end of html template code:
 ```html title="order.template.ts"
 <zero-ag-grid>
     <ag-genesis-datasource